 Before I forget, I wanted to offer you a check list of guestroom essentials.
 Jillian got me thinking when I spent the time at her house staying in their guest room.
-She was the hostest with the mostest and made me want to be just like her when I grow up!
+She was the hostess with the mostess and made me want to be just like her when I grow up!
 I came home and spiffed up my guest room using some of her ideas.

 After questioning all my guests the past couple of years, I compiled a list of guestroom essentials based on their comments.
 Feel free to download the PDF below by clicking on the 7 Essentials for Your Guestroom.
 I will send you the PDF.

 Meanwhile, have a great week and tell me about the antiques hiding in your basement, keeping your memories safe.